 Can Amcache be cleared by attackers?

-Yes — but cleanup is detectable.
-An attacker with administrative rights can delete Amcache.hve, edit specific entries inside it, or disable the Compatibility Appraiser scheduled task.
-None of these options are silent.
-Three independent forensic sources usually preserve the prior state:
+Yes, with admin rights, an attacker can delete Amcache.hve, edit it, or stop the Compatibility Appraiser from writing to it.
+No, none of those options are quiet.
+Three independent sources usually preserve the prior state:

 HKLM\SOFTWARE\Policies\Microsoft\Windows\DataCollection